Jobtimize/SpotifyToMp3/README.txt

-This is a simple package that is able to full Spotify playlists via YouTube.
+This is a simple package that is able to download Spotify playlists via YouTube as MP3 files.

 First, it scrapes the track and artist names from Spotify.
 Thereafter, it gathers the YouTube links from youtube.